The Latest on Pre/Post Workout Nutrition

 A session on the role of nutrition in exercise and recovery was particularly interesting.
 One standout study, "Effects of protein and carbohydrate on anabolic responses to resistance training" looked at the effects of carbs, creatine, and whey - taken alone and in different combinations - on LBM and/or strength.
 The conclusion was that the combination of all three (whey, carbs, and creatine) was the most effective and that there appeared to be a true synergism between these nutrients.

 This is not a miracle mixture, of course.
 If your training and/or nutrition over the rest of the day are not up to snuff, this pre- and post-workout drink will not make up for those shortcomings.
-In conjunction with a good training program and diet however, combining pre- and post-workout nutrition will clearly add to your success.
-And remember, It is not rocket science, so do not make it any more complicated then it needs to be.
+In conjunction with a good training program and diet, however, combining pre- and post-workout nutrition will clearly add to your success.
+And remember, it is not rocket science, so do not make it any more complicated than it needs to be.